Last Updated August 19th, 2023 at 09:37 am by Lisa

 - Venison

-So if you have ever wondered what veggies can dogs eat safely?
+Are you wondering what veggies can dogs eat safely?
 Let's answer that question.
 Again, I am a food blogger over here and not a veterinary medicine professional or nutritionist.
-But for thousands and thousands of years dogs have survived off the scraps of human food.
+For thousands of years, dogs have survived off the scraps of human food.
+What are the best ingredients to put in homemade dog food?
+Here are the ones I use often, and I mix it up differently in every batch!

 - butternut squash